Running trails at Bwlch Nant yr Arian

 Devil's Bridge is the home of the Red Kite Challenge an annual series of walking and running events, with half marathon and 10k races Welsh championship qualifying races.

 According to the Welsh Athletics Association, the woodland estate of Hafod was the site, in 1860, of the first organised athletics events in Wales.
 Today the Hafod estate is managed by Natural Resources Wales, and has several miles of trails popular with runners.
 Ras yr Hafod is an annual race event for adults and juniors, held in May.
+There's also a series of summer events with races for all ages.

 Racing by the sea